Nanolx/NanoDroid/README.md

 * YahooWeatherProvider (reason: auto-download from APK Mirror not (yet) supported)
 * API 26 / Oreo Google Sync Adapters (reason: not yet part of OpenGApps)

-those are still included in the repo itself
+those are still included in the repo itself.
+Also `build-package` now looks if the configuration files

+* `.nanomod-setup`
+* `.nanomod-apps`
+* `.nanomod-overlay`

+exist in the `data` directory of the repository, if so, those files are used when creating packages instead of the default ones.

+See the documentation below for more information on those files and what they do.

 ## Supported Android Versions